cloudedbats/cloudedbats_wurb/doc/cloudedbats_wurb_user_manual.md

 A recommended setup is to use two three-way switches of the type on-off-on.
 Connect the middle connection on the switch to ground and the other as described above.
 Recommended labels for the two switches: "RPi: off - on - wifi-off" and "Rec: off - auto - on".

 If nothing is connected, then the WURB will start up and run in "Auto mode".
 This will be enough in many situations, but you still need to implement the "Raspberry Pi shutdown" functionality.
-Simple solutions are a press button, or similar, that connects pin #40 with #39 for some seconds.
+A simple solutions is a press button, or similar, that connects pin #40 with #39 for some seconds.

 ## WURB control via a computer mouse

 If you don't like soldering, an alternative is to use an USB connected computer mouse.
 Available commands are:

 - Press left button for 2 sec: Recording on.
 - Press right button for 2 sec: Recording off.
 - Press middle button (the scroll wheel) for 2 sec: Auto mode, controlled by scheduler.
 - Press left and right button simultaneously for 5 sec: Raspberry Pi shutdown.

 ## CloudedBats - links